Today’s parents can do it all online. With a few taps on their tablet, they can buy school supplies, sign up for soccer or hire a babysitter.

 You see, when moms and dads visit BeAScout.org, they can enter their ZIP code to find all the Scout units near them.

-If your unit is one of those pins, you want that prospective Scout parent to have a direct line of communication to you.
+If your unit is represented by one of those pins, you want that prospective Scout parent to have a direct line of communication to you.
 That way you can tell them all about how awesome Pack 123 is or what makes Troop 456 so great.

 There’s just one problem: some units haven’t updated their pins, meaning there’s an extra obstacle between you and a new member of your unit.